 Likewise, having a solid password policy paired with multi-factor authentication (MFA) is ideal for preventing changing passwords every three months.
 It’s also good to notify your colleagues about some basic rules on passwords:

 After you’ve written something on your digital document and checked for plagiarism, ensure to encrypt it.
-Encrypting the files on the computer offers another level of security that’s less hard to use for your employees yet effective in frustrating cyber thieves.
+Encrypting the files on the computer offers another level of security that’s less hard for your employees to use yet effective in frustrating cyber thieves.

 When adding encryption on the hard drive, the encryption software scrambles the data in a file, causing it to be hard to read without the correct password.
 After entering the password, the file’s content returns to what it was before.